 Category D Felony

-Category D felonies carry a minimum sentence of at least one year in prison, with the maximum sentence of 4 years.
-The court is also entitled to impose a fine up to $5,000 to anyone charged with a category D felony.
+Category D felonies carry a minimum sentence of at least one year in prison, with a maximum sentence of 4 years.
+The court is also entitled to impose a fine up to $5,000 on anyone charged with a Category D felony.
 Category D felonies include: